My Experience With RA Chest Pain (Costochondritis)

 All morning sitting in my chair at my desk I felt a creeping but clear pressure growing in my chest.
-“Perhaps I worked out too hard this morning” I thought, since I had been doing much more weightlifting than ever before.
+I thought, "Perhaps I worked out too hard this morning," since I had been doing much more weightlifting than ever before.
 I had felt good for a month or two, and hitting the gym hard felt amazing.
 No, it couldn’t be that.

 Where was my chest pain coming from?

 The chest pain was getting worse steadily, hour by hour.
-I’ve been an athlete for more than twenty years, and never has muscular pain from overuse come on that fast and felt as this did.
+I’ve been an athlete for more than 20 years, and never had muscular pain from overuse come on that fast and felt as this did.

 The pain was intense and it was becoming difficult to breathe